A Feature Weighted Mixed Naive Bayes Model for Monitoring Anomalies in the Fan System of a Thermal Power Plant: Introduction

 In this paper, the remainder is organized as follows.
 Some preliminaries are briefly outlined in Section \ref{Preliminary}.
-In Section \ref{Mixedhiddennaivebayesianmodel}, FWMNBM is elaborated detailedly.
-And the parameters estimating is introduced in Section \ref{ParametersEstimation}.
+In Section \ref{Mixedhiddennaivebayesianmodel}, FWMNBM is elaborated on.
+The estimation of parameters is introduced in Section \ref{ParametersEstimation}.
 In Section \ref{Casestudies}, the effectiveness of FWMNBM is verified.
 Finally, conclusions are drawn in Section \ref{Conclusion}.